 - cardiovascular disease

-Caution should be used when combining Benadryl with other antihistamines or drugs which can cause drowsiness.7
+Caution should be used when combining Benadryl with other antihistamines or drugs that can cause drowsiness.7

 Use Benadryl in consultation with your veterinarian because you do not want to overdose your dog with Benadryl, and not every dog should use Benadryl.